zefer/atmos/README.md

 - [x] Build an MQTT listener that subscribes to the readings and writes them to an InfluxDB, similar to
   [this UDP->InfluxDB energy monitor listener](https://github.com/zefer/energy-monitor)
-- [ ] Design and 3D-print an enclosure
+- [x] Design and 3D-print an enclosure
+- [ ] Verify the measurements, in particular temperature, and consider changing the case design to move the BME280 board further away from the ESP32 board and any heat it may radiate